 The Certified Health Education Specialist (CHES) designation signifies that an individual has successfully passed a national competency-based exam demonstrating skill with and knowledge of the Seven Areas of Responsibility.
-The certification is provided by the National Commission for Health Education (NCHEC).
+The certification exam is administered by the National Commission for Health Education Credentialing (NCHEC).

-Click Here to learn more about the Certified Health Education Specialist (CHES) certificate!
+Click Here to learn more about the Certified Health Education Specialist (CHES) credential!

 Health Education is an essential health service that involves the practice of four core activities: